Belief Is All You Need: Modeling Narrative Archetypes in Conspiratorial Discourse: Methods

-Determining the appropriate number of clusters is critical for discovering meaningful narrative arche types without over-segmentation.
-We evaluate candidate cluster counts $k \in [k_{\min}, k_{\max}]$ using the silhouette coefficient, a standard metric quantifying both cluster cohesion and separation~\cite{shahapure2020cluster}.
-Higher silhouette scores indicate more compact, well-separated clusters.
-The configuration $k^*$ yielding the maximum average silhouette score across all messages is selected as optimal.
-To further refine cluster granularity and eliminate redundancy, we apply post-hoc cluster merging.
-Pairs of clusters whose centroid cosine similarity exceeds the threshold $\tau$ are merged, ensuring that each final cluster corresponds to a semantically distinct narrative archetype rather than minor stylistic variations.
-This hierarchical refinement produces interpretable, non-overlapping archetypes while avoiding excessive fragmentation.
+The optimal number of clusters $k^*$ is selected by evaluating candidate counts $k \in [k\_{\min}, k\_{\max}]$ using the silhouette coefficient~\cite{shahapure2020cluster}, which measures cluster cohesion and separation.
+Post-hoc merging combines cluster pairs whose centroid cosine similarity exceeds a threshold $\tau$, ensuring that final clusters correspond to semantically distinct narrative archetypes rather than minor stylistic variations.